Livia020799/Cineca_User_Guide/README.md

 ---

-**This project is still in progress** — I plan to expand the guide and add more templates or tools based on future needs and user feedback.
+**This project is still in progress**, I plan to expand the guide and add more templates or tools based on future needs and user feedback.
-Feel free to contribute suggestions or request additions!

 If you find this guide or script helpful in your work, **please consider citing or crediting me**.
 It helps keep the project maintained and encourages further improvements.